Want to your chance of being a victim?

 I gave them both the same rating for slightly different reasons.
 Both support IFTTT to let you integrate easily with other systems.
 And while Scout is a little more expensive, their integration with Amazon’s Echo is really neat if you’re into that sort of thing.
 On the other hand, iSmartAlarm is a great value and has the camera integration to boot!
 But, my needs may be different than yours!
 For example, I would personally go for a home automation system and use it for security.
 Keep reading to see how your priorities may lead you to another security system that the ones I like.

 If you found this page, then you probably are already convinced that you want an alarm system.
 If not, take a look at this video to see just how easy it is to get into your house by walking through the front door with a bump key.

 Alright, now you’re motivated.
 Let’s talk about securing your home.

 First, if you are interested in affordable alternatives to a complete home security system, check out our article on DIY home security tips.
 Many of those ideas can be used alongside a monitored home security system.

 Otherwise, let’s continue.
 It doesn’t take much searching to realize that there are LOTS of home security systems to choose from.
 If the amount of choices seems overwhelming, and you’re tired of browsing manufacturer websites that promise all kinds of awesomeness but may not deliver, then you’ve come to the right place.

 You won’t see a ranking of alarm or home automation systems on this site, because we feel strongly that only you know what your exact needs are.
 A full service system with no headaches can be right for one family and completely wrong for the next.

 With that in mind, there are a few questions you need to answer before selecting a system:

-- Are you comfortable doing the installation yourself?
+- Are you comfortable with a DIY installation?

 - Do you want to have a service that monitors the security system for you, do you have a smart phone and want to do it yourself, or are you just trying to scare criminals away?